rationalagents/twbxless/README.md

 No. It only reads the data that's directly in the .twbx file.

-#### Does Google Sheets' IMPORTDATA to work with http://localhost URLs?
+#### Does Google Sheets' IMPORTDATA work with http:<nolink>//localhost:8080 URLs?

-Google Sheets needs twbxless to be accessible from the internet.
-Run twbxless from some serverless somewhere, e.g.
-Google Cloud Run, Azure Containers, AWS, or Heroku, instead of on your computer.
+No, Google Sheets needs twbxless to be accessible from the internet.
+Run twbxless from some serverless somewhere, e.g. Google Cloud Run, Azure Containers, AWS, or Heroku, instead of on your computer.